Max-Jacobi/WinNet-flowplot/README.md

 # Flowplot Scripts
-Contains classes and functions to plot flows from WinNet.
+Contains classes and functions to plot reaction flows from WinNet.
 - plot single flowfiles or snapshots
 - average a set of flowfiles and plot integrated flows
 - plot a subset of flows leading to or comming from a specific isotope